dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 var firstGroupId = hotelQueries.First<HotelPrediction>().GroupId;
 IEnumerable<HotelPrediction> firstGroupPredictions = hotelQueries.Take(50).Where(p => p.GroupId == firstGroupId).OrderByDescending(p => p.PredictedRank).ToList();

-// The individual scores themselves are NOT a useful measure of accuracy; insteady, they are used to determine the ranking where a higher score indicates a higher ranking.
+// The individual scores themselves are NOT a useful measure of accuracy; instead, they are used to determine the ranking where a higher score indicates a higher ranking.
 ConsoleHelper.PrintScores(firstGroupPredictions);
 `````